 It also offers spectacular views over Lough Foyle and Lough Swilly, with one of the most well-known photographs from the fort being of Inch Island off the coast of Donegal.

-1. Wild Ireland (13 minutes away)
+1. Wild Ireland (15-minute drive)

 The Wild Ireland animal sanctuary is the newest one in Ireland and is located just down the road from Burt.
 It’s home to rescued animals including bears, wolves, lynx and eagles.

-The scenic Inishowen 100 drive stretches for 160km or 100 miles around Inishowen Peninsula.
+The scenic Inishowen 100 drive stretches for 160km or 100 miles around the Inishowen Peninsula.
 You can take a drive or cycle along the route which takes in some of the peninsula’s most beautiful natural landscapes.